Chang Chun-hung

 Chang Chun-hung (張俊宏 (Zhāng Jùnhóng); born 17 May 1938) is a Taiwanese politician.

+Education

+Chang graduated from National Taiwan University with a bachelor's degree in political science and earned a master's degree in political science from the university in 1964.

 Political career

 Chang was a member of the Kuomintang until 1973, when he left to join the Tangwai movement and won his first political office, a seat on the Taipei City Council.
 He served until 1977, when he was named to the Taiwan Provincial Consultative Council.
 During this period, Chang, Kang Ning-hsiang and Huang Shin-chieh published Taiwan Political Review, an opposition magazine.
 Chang also edited another Tangwai publication, The Intellectual.
 In 1979, Chang helped establish Formosa Magazine and served as the publication's chief editor.
 The Kaohsiung Incident occurred later that year, and Chang was sentenced to twelve years imprisonment on charges of sedition.
 He was released on 30 May 1987, and became secretary general of the Democratic Progressive Party the next year.
 In 1991, Chang was elected to the National Assembly.
 He resigned his seat to pursue a position as representative of Taipei South.
 Chang retained his position in the Legislative Yuan via party list proportional representation until 2005.